UK PM Johnson under fire over 'bring your own booze' lockdown party | Politics

 Police prosecuted people for having parties, erected random checkpoints in some areas and in Derbyshire, central England, used drones to monitor beauty spots.
 The United Kingdom's death toll from the COVID-19 pandemic stands at 150,154, the world's seventh worst official COVID toll after the United States, Brazil, India, Russia, Mexico and Peru.

 Johnson's office declined to comment on the ITV report.
 A senior government official, Sue Gray, is currently investigating the allegations of at least five parties held in government departments last year during lockdown restrictions.
-LOCKDOWN PARTIES
+URGENT QUESTION

+The opposition Labour Party's Deputy Leader Angela Rayner will ask Johnson to make a statement in parliament on the events of May 20, 2020.
+Michael Ellis, a government minister will respond on his behalf.
+Lawmakers will then debate the matter.
+"I really hope Boris Johnson takes this opportunity to answer questions.
+We all sacrificed so much.
+We have a right to know," Rayner said.

 Asked about the claims of Downing Street parties, Johnson told parliament last month that all COVID guidance had been followed, no rules had been broken and that there had been no party in Downing Street.
 Political opponents said that if Johnson had attended a party during a lockdown, his position would be danger as such revelry would show a pattern of disdain for the rules by Johnson.